filorazi/Discrete-Logarithm-QSharp/README.md

 To install the libraries and everything needed to execute the code see the documentation at this [link](https://docs.microsoft.com/en-us/quantum/install-guide/index?view=qsharp-preview).

-I'm sorry but the thesis is in italian and I've currently no time to translate it.
+I'm sorry but the thesis is in italian and I've currently no time to translate it, but in the bibliography section of the document there are all the paper and research that I used to study and they are all in english.